ibm-cloud-docs/apps/creds_kube.md

 {:tip: .tip}
 {:note: .note}

-# Adding credentials to your Kubernetes environment
+# Adding service credentials to your Kubernetes environment
 {: #add-credentials-kube}

 Learn how to add service credentials to your Kubernetes deployment environment.